mrbenhowl/messageCheckr/README.md

 I am planning to work on the following tasks/features in the near future:

-- Refactor messageCheckr to be more modular - there are far too many functions in one file (#1 priority).
 - The ability to check current date in a repeating group
 - The ability to check attributes in a repeating group
 - I'm not happy with how you have to specifiy a repeating group, so this will probably be reworked in the future